Leandro-Hespanhol/TrybeWallet/README.md

 ## Description

 REDUX is the core habilite developed on this project.
 Learning about the store, reducers, actions and working with it on mapStateToProps and mapDispatchToProps was fundamental.
 Redux looks like a lot to work with, but once the tools are organized it feels like you have super powers over the props, its an amazing framework to manipulate medium to big applications.

-## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/kefranabg/readme-md-generator/issues).
-You can also take a look at the [contributing guide](https://github.com/Leandro-Hespanhol/TrybeWallet/blob/master/CONTRIBUTING.md).

 ## Show your support